Biden's new steps on climate to fall short of 'emergency' designation | Headlines

 U.S. President Joe Biden will unveil new executive steps to address climate in a visit to Massachusetts on Wednesday that are expected to fall short of declaring the federal emergency many Democrats had urged.
 Democratic lawmakers and environmental groups have been calling for the White House to take aggressive measures on climate change after conservative Democratic Senator Joe Manchin said last week he was not ready to support key climate provisions in Congress, a critical loss in the evenly divided Senate.

-U.S. President Joe Biden will unveil new executive steps to address climate in a visit to Massachusetts on Wednesday that are expected to fall short of declaring the federal emergency many Democrats had urged.

-Democratic lawmakers and environmental groups have been calling for the White House to take aggressive measures on climate change after conservative Democratic Senator Joe Manchin said last week he was not ready to support key climate provisions in Congress, a critical loss in the evenly divided Senate.
 In a visit to Somerset, Massachusetts, Biden will stress that climate change is "an existential threat to our nation and to the world" and will make clear that "since Congress is not going to act on this emergency, then he will," said a White House official.
+White House climate adviser Gina McCarthy told reporters on Air Force One that new Biden executive actions will include providing more than $2 billion in Federal Emergency Management Agency funding to help states build cooling centers to deal with excessive heat and to tackle other impacts of climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)